Rayleigh–Bénard convection: Convection features

 The rotation of the cells is stable and will alternate from clock-wise to counter-clockwise horizontally; this is an example of spontaneous symmetry breaking.
 Bénard cells are metastable.
 This means that a small perturbation will not be able to change the rotation of the cells, but a larger one could affect the rotation; they exhibit a form of hysteresis.

 Moreover, the deterministic law at the microscopic level produces a non-deterministic arrangement of the cells: if the experiment is repeated, a particular position in the experiment will be in a clockwise cell in some cases, and a counter-clockwise cell in others.
 Microscopic perturbations of the initial conditions are enough to produce a non-deterministic macroscopic effect.
 That is, in principle, there is no way to calculate the macroscopic effect of a microscopic perturbation.
 This inability to predict long-range conditions and sensitivity to initial-conditions are characteristics of chaotic or complex systems (i.e., the butterfly effect).

-If the temperature of the bottom plane was to be further increased, the structure would become more complex in space and time; the turbulent flow would become chaotic.
+If the temperature of the bottom plane were to be further increased, the structure would become more complex in space and time; the turbulent flow would become chaotic.

 Convective Bénard cells tend to approximate regular right hexagonal prisms, particularly in the absence of turbulence, although certain experimental conditions can result in the formation of regular right square prisms or spirals.

 The convective Bénard cells are not unique and will usually appear only in the surface tension driven convection.
 In general the solutions to the Rayleigh and Pearson analysis (linear theory) assuming an infinite horizontal layer gives rise to degeneracy meaning that many patterns may be obtained by the system.
 Assuming uniform temperature at the top and bottom plates, when a realistic system is used (a layer with horizontal boundaries) the shape of the boundaries will mandate the pattern.
 More often than not the convection will appear as rolls or a superposition of them.